yourhead/StacksAPI/index.md

 On Mac OS X, a bundle is a folder with a file extension that belongs to an application.
 These folders appear as a single file to the user.
 Double clicking them launches the owning app rather than opening the folder.
 RapidWeaver has graciously done this for folders with the .stack extension.
 So if you have RapidWeaver installed any stack you create should immediately gain the stack icon and open RapidWeaver when double-clicked.

 > Note: RapidWeaver will install a double-clicked stack into the Stacks folder.

+{% include newstuff.html %}
+#### Dev stack folders
+While working on a stack you can change the extension to .devstack.
+Stacks will recognize a folder with the `.devstack` extension, but it will not be bundled in the Finder.
+This makes it a bit easier to work with.

+Dev stacks also behave a bit differently inside Stacks.
+Stacks will monitor the files inside of a dev stack and refresh edit mode when there changes to the files.

+Dev stacks also cause Stacks to do more logging in the developer console.
+When a dev stack is being updated Stacks will log more detailed information about the automatic check/update/install process.

+> Warning: Do not ship a dev stack to a customer.
+Dev stacks cause Stacks to do a bit of extra work in logging and file monitoring.
+For the best experience customers should always use the .stack extension.

 ### What's inside a stack